Give that canned cranberry sauce the boot. Orange cranberry sauce has a wonderful balance of tart and sweet. Plus, it takes only minutes to make.

 But nowadays, it seems strange that there were so many shortcuts for food that is simple to make.
 It’s not difficult to whip up a batch of mashed potatoes straight from the tuber or to spend 15 minutes at the stove making cranberry sauce.

-The orange-cranberry sauce I’m sharing with you today uses orange juice for the liquid and maple syrup for sweetness.
 With a bit of orange zest at the end, the citrus shines but doesn’t overpower.
-The orange juice and maple syrup mellows the tart cranberries while not being overly sugary.
+The orange juice and maple syrup mellows the mouth-puckering cranberries while not being overly sugary.

 Since orange cranberry sauce comes together in only minutes, there’s really no reason not to make it from scratch.